Optimize long tasks

 • Finally, do as little work as possible in your functions.

-Special thanks to Philip Walton for his technical vetting of this document.
+Special thanks to Philip Walton for his technical vetting of this guide.

 Thumbnail image sourced from Unsplash, courtesy of Amirali Mirhashemian.